papercopilot/ContactUs/README.md

-# Concat Us
+# Contact Us
-We'are welcome issues and recommendations to improve your user experience at papercopilot
+We welcome issues and recommendations to improve your user experience at papercopilot